Forrest G. Robinson

 Forrest Glen Robinson (born 1940) is an American literary historian.
-He is a professor of literature at the University of California at Santa Cruz and an author of books and articles on American literature especially of the American West and Mark Twain.
+He is a professor of literature at the University of California, Santa Cruz and an author of books and articles on American literature especially of the American West and Mark Twain.
 He's the author of The Cambridge Companion to Mark Twain.

 Career

 In 1972, Robinson was a Guggenheim Fellow.

 Work

 His work on "bad faith" in Mark Twain's writing was criticized for its basis in sociology, Marxist thought, and deconstruction "aimed at unmasking the deceptions that authors".. "practice on a public."